-This option removes the existing bicycle path but creates a new segregated path within the revised Lytton Way street profile.
+This option removes the existing cycle path but creates a new segregated path within the revised Lytton Way street profile.
 It is compatible with all three Central Area Options.
-The provision of a new bike hub facility can be accessed conveniently from the bike path.
+The provision of a new cycle hub facility can be accessed conveniently from the cycle path.